Show All Answers

 The exemption is awarded for the calendar year after completion and inspection of the rehabilitation, renovation, or replacement of the structure.
 The time required varies based on:

-Yes, if the building to be demolished meets minimum building age requirements and the replacement building meets applicable program standards (such as minimum increased assessed structure value).
+Yes, for non-historic buildings.
+If the building to be demolished meets minimum building age requirements and the replacement building meets applicable program standards (such as minimum increased assessed structure value).
+This program does not provide a tax benefit for the demolition and replacement of historic buildings.

 Yes, if all the other program qualifications are satisfied.
 It is highly recommended to apply for the tax exemption before you demolish the existing structure.
 That way, the Assessor's Office may more accurately determine the existing building's value.